DiveZoneCompany/devzone.solutions/src/site/portfolio/leaseplan.md

 ---
 layout: portfolio-item
 title: Leaseplan Digital
-logo: leaseplan.svg
 role: Technical Lead / Senior Java Developer
 tags: Leaseplan, Leaseplan Digital, Technical Lead, Senior Java Developer
 ---

-Advisor and contributor for code improvements and performance optimizations of a Hybris project, which was mainly developed in India.
-Also contributed to an improved CI/CD setup.

 - **Communication:**
 - English